 A Truly Balanced Gaming Laptop

-The G3 series from Dell doesn't try to be the best of everything, but that can actually be one of the best decisions for a laptop under $800.
+The G3 series from Dell doesn't try to be the best of everything, but that can actually be one of the best options for a laptop under $800.
 By opting for an i5 rather than i7 processor, Dell has managed to pack a pretty decent GeForce GTX 1050 graphics processor into this gaming laptop, and the anti-glare display makes it much easier to read the battlefield even when you're in a brightly lit environment.

 7. Asus 15.6” TUF FX505DT Gaming Laptop

 But the TUF's value as a gaming powerhouse extends simply beyond the raw hardware specs.
 This is a gaming laptop that will automatically measure your power needs against your battery life to ensure no interruption even during extended sessions of gaming.
-And like every gaming laptop in the TUF series, this is a masterfully built frame - utilizing a heavy duty chassis tested to military toughness standards and sporting a keyboard with an exceedingly long life.
+And like every gaming laptop in the TUF series, this is a masterfully built frame - utilizing a heavy-duty chassis tested to military toughness standards and sporting a keyboard with an exceedingly long life.

 8. HP Pavilion 15.6″ FHD IPS Premium Gaming Laptop

-"HP Pavilion" may not be the toughest sounding name for a gaming laptop, but it actually has some muscle underneath its milquetoast name.
-A full sized island style keyboard is packed into this gaming laptop without having a major impact on its form factor, and it's fully backlit for better accuracy even in the dark.
-HP has paired a pretty standard AMD chip with a NVIDIA GeForce GTX 1050 processor, and the impact can definitely be felt in the graphics of more recent AAA games.
+"HP Pavilion" may not be the toughest sounding name for a gaming laptop, but it actually has some muscle beneath its milquetoast name.
+A full-sized island-style keyboard is packed into this gaming laptop without having a major impact on its form factor, and it's fully backlit for better accuracy even in the dark.
+HP has paired a pretty standard AMD chip with an NVIDIA GeForce GTX 1050 processor, and the impact can definitely be felt in the graphics of more recent AAA games.